-Lauren Saunders is Associate Director at NCLC's Washington, DC office and serves as its Managing Attorney.
-She directs NCLC's federal legislative and regulatory work.
-Lauren regularly speaks, writes and testifies in areas including the Consumer Financial Protection Bureau, prepaid cards, mobile payments, small dollar loans, credit cards, bank accounts, and preemption.
+Lauren Saunders is Associate Director at the National Consumer Law Center and manages the Washington, DC office, where she directs NCLC's federal legislative and regulatory work.
+Lauren is a recognized expert in various areas, including prepaid cards, electronic payments, small dollar loans, credit cards, bank accounts, and consumer protection regulation.
 She contributes to NCLC legal treatises, including Consumer Banking and Payments Law, Consumer Credit Regulation, and Fair Credit Reporting, and has authored several reports and white papers.
 She previously directed the Federal Rights Project of the National Senior Citizens Law Center; was Deputy Director of Litigation at Bet Tzedek Legal Services; and was an associate at Hall & Phillips.
 She graduated magna cum laude from Harvard Law School and was an Executive Editor of the Harvard Law Review, and holds a Masters in Public Policy from Harvard's Kennedy School of Government and a B.A., Phi Beta Kappa, from Stanford University.